Featured Community Engagement Grants

-Science majors Chinaecherem Eze, Natasha Jadagu and Chidozie Oguejiofor help lead a project to help bring awareness to mental health issues, educate about the signs, symptoms, and management resources, and assist in reducing mental and emotional stress.
+Science majors Chinaecherem Eze, Natasha Jadagu and Chidozie Oguejio for led a project to help bring awareness to mental health issues, educate about the signs, symptoms, and management resources, and assist in reducing mental and emotional stress.
 Student volunteers collected donations of school supplies, toiletries and clothing to distribute to families in Nigeria to assist in reducing household financial stress.

-Our goal is to strengthen comprehension, boost confidence, and help build learning skills of low-income elementary school students both inside and outside of the classroom.
+The goal was to strengthen comprehension, boost confidence, and help build learning skills of low-income elementary school students both inside and outside of the classroom.
 Led by Psychology major Lakisha Johnson, student volunteers had the opportunity to work one-on-one with elementray students to provide tutoring services and activities to improve their work and study habits.

 Kamaria Swan worked with the lead teacher at Flemming Middle School to identify 10 6th grade female students who could most benefit.
 Girls studied social skill lessons surrounding the following themes: confidence, positive attitude, health, respect, emotional management, self-presentation, networking, financial independence, and goal setting.